Send Transcripts to:

 The Office of Enrollment Services maintains a Transfer Evaluation System (TES) to show how courses have historically transferred to CCRI.
 Potential students are encouraged to review the information listed in the database.
 Courses not found in this list may still be transferable.
 However, those courses will be assessed upon submission of an official transcript and acceptance into a degree or certificate program at CCRI.

-Please note: Foreign transcripts must be evaluated by an outside agency prior to submission to the Community College of Rhode Island Office of Enrollment Services.
+Foreign transcripts must be evaluated by an outside agency prior to submission to the Community College of Rhode Island Office of Enrollment Services.
 A course-by-course evaluation with grade and credit hour equivalency is required for transfer credit assessment.
+However, CCRI does not transfer English or health science courses taken in foreign countries, plus, limited math, science, and technology courses are transferable.
 The following are the established agencies that translate foreign credentials to English:

 Agency Contact Information